 On the topic of cutesy Nintendo franchises that have never made it out of Japan, Kuru Kuru Kururin.
 The first game was the only one to be released outside of Japan, but only for Europe.
-America hasn't gotten a single game from this series, so needless to say, most Americans were confused when they saw the main character's vehicle appearing in Super Smash Bros.
+America hasn't gotten a single game from this series, so needless to say, most Americans were confused when they saw the main character's vehicle appearing as an assist trophy in Super Smash Bros.
 Brawl.

 Games from consoles outside of the 'main' four, and the consoles themselves.
 If it isn't on a Sega, Nintendo, Microsoft, or Sony console expect it to be near impossible to find.
-Even Atari games are hard to find, and they were the king of gaming.
+Even Atari games are hard to find, and they were once the king of gaming.

 The first Gubble game has seen a few re-releases, but looking for the second game?
 Good luck.